aws/karpenter-provider-aws/website/content/en/preview/upgrading/upgrade-guide.md

       - Add the following taint to the old Provisioner: `karpenter.sh/legacy=true:NoSchedule`
       - For all the nodes owned by the Provisioner, delete one at a time as follows: `kubectl delete node <node-name>`

 13. Update workload labels: Old alpha labels (`karpenter.sh/do-not-consolidate` and `karpenter.sh/do-not-evict`) are deprecated, but will not be dropped until Karpenter v1.
 However, you can begin updating those labels at any time with `karpenter.sh/do-not-disrupt`.
+Any pods that specified a `karpenter.sh/provisioner-name:DoesNotExist` requirement also need to add a `karpenter.sh/nodepool:DoesNotExist` requirement to ensure that the pods continue to not schedule to nodes unmanaged by Karpenter while migrating to v1beta1.

 14. Check that there are no more Provisioner, AWSNodeTemplate, or Machine resources on your cluster. at which time you can delete the old CRDs.
 To validate this, run the following command and ensure that there are no outputs to any of them: